-'Governor' 'Chair', 'Principal' and 'Clerk' mean respectively the Member of the Corporation of the College, the Chair of the Governing Body, the Principal of the College and the Clerk to the Corporation.
+'Governor' 'Chair', 'Principal' and 'Director of Governance' mean respectively the Member of the Corporation of the College, the Chair of the Governing Body, the Principal of the College and the Director of Governance.

 all other definitions have the same meanings as given in the College's Instrument and Articles of Government; and words importing one gender import any gender.